HoudiniGraphql/houdini/README.md

   <br />

   <strong>
-    The disappearing GraphQL client for Sapper.
+    The disappearing GraphQL client for Sapper and SvelteKit.
   </strong>
   <br />
   <br />